On this page

 - E/8.1 Management of student discipline http://www.mopp.qut.edu.au/E/E_08_01.jsp

 Health and Safety

-You need to provide your details to your site coordinator, supervising teacher and university supervisor.
+You need to provide your details to your site coordinator, supervising teacher and university partner.

 Professional Experience Office